weleoka/Lab2/host/Create_Test_Environment.md

 Administrator pw: bugsbugs

 This will bring you to the Administrator's web page.
+Accessing the administrators page means that the BugZilla server is working properly.

+Please see all the video tutorials at the following [YouTube Web Page Playlist](https://www.youtube.com/playlist?list=PLd43cTxFZWlflQiIdhCNcxJ0XFEouK-Bi).

+Then review the official BugZilla document guide, which is found at the [Following URL](https://www.bugzilla.org/docs/2.16/html/).
+You should carefully review the 2.
+Introduction and 3.
+Using BugZilla sections.
+Please carefully review the 3.1.3 Life Cycle of a Bug, which is in a flowchart format.

+## Optional Activities for Advanced Students

-Optional Activity for advanced students: Add a few more docker containers to the docker compose file.
+Add a few more docker containers to the docker compose file.
 To find candidates, surf to https://hub.docker.com and use the search field.

 There will be more steps to the lab, however you'll need to get bugzilla installed and configured first.